AnalyticsApps/WeatherSimulator/README.md

 * RPM

 ## Usage Instructions
-1. Update the Weather API Key
+1. Update the Weather API Key &nbsp;
-The tool uses the Dark Sky API to get the recent weather and historical weather details.
+The tool uses the Dark Sky API to get the recent weather and historical weather details. &nbsp;
-Register the user in https://darksky.net/dev/register login to Dark Sky API - https://darksky.net/dev/account to get the secret key.
+Register the user in https://darksky.net/dev/register login to Dark Sky API - https://darksky.net/dev/account to get the secret key. &nbsp;
 Open the WeatherSimulator.properties and update the property weatherAPI.connector.key